-The DoD recently announced the 2015 Defense budget will include Basic Allowance for Housing (BAH) Rate cuts.
+The 2015 Defense budget act included Basic Allowance for Housing (BAH) Rate cuts.
 Instead of the 100% BAH rate which has been the norm since 2005, the Department of Defense announced they would reduce BAH to 99% of expected costs.
 This is part of a larger, long-term goal of implementing BAH Rate cuts to cover only 95% of expected costs.

 Why Move to 99% BAH?

 The DoD, along with the rest of the government, is hurting for money.
 They are looking for places to cut back spending.
 And since Basic Allowance for Housing (BAH) affects the majority of the military population, it is a prime target for cuts.
 This 1% cut is expected to save the government approximately $200 million per year.

 The 2015 defense budget called for plans to cut BAH to 95% of expected costs over the next several years.
 Under the current law, there will be a 1% decrease in BAH rates per year for the next five years, starting in 2015 and ending in 2019.
 So this is only the first step.
 While many servicemembers and their families will start seeing more money out of pocket in the coming years, this is still a much better situation than the 1990’s, when BAH only covered 80% of expected housing costs.

 We have a full-length article covering BAH Rate Protection, but here are the basics.
 Your BAH Rate is protected from the time you arrive on your installation, until you leave, with the exception of three circumstances:

 - Reduction in paygrade